CoMeMak/blockly-desk/README.md

 ![alt text](https://raw.githubusercontent.com/comemak/blockly-desk/master/franka_tasks.png)

 There are two **Task** blocks and two **Move** blocks having the following capabilities:
 * The first Task block is used to trigger an existing Task created in Desk.
-Just type in the name of the desired task in the field (case sensitive--I think).
+Just type in the name of the desired task in the field (case sensitive).
 * The second Task block can be used for the same purpose but here you need to define a "pattern" variable containing the name of the task instead of a fixed string.
 This is useful when varying the task names within a loop, for example.
 * The first Move block will create a new task in Desk, add a **Relative Motion** app to it, and configure it so as to carry out the desired relative motion.
 By default we configure it to use the end effector (EE) frame of reference.
 * The second Move task will use variables for x,y,z.
 This allows you to programmatically move to places where the arm has never been before!
 No teach-in required.